serilog-mssql/serilog-sinks-mssqlserver/README.md

 ### Level

 This column stores the event level (Error, Information, etc.).
-For backwards-compatibility reasons it defaults to a length of 128 characters, but 12 characters is recommended.
+For backwards-compatibility reasons it defaults to a length of `nvarchar(max)` characters, but 12 characters is recommended.
 Alternately, the `StoreAsEnum` property can be set to `true` which causes the underlying level enum integer value to be stored as a SQL `tinyint` column.
 The `DataType` property can only be set to `nvarchar` or `tinyint`.
 Setting the `DataType` to `tinyint` is identical to setting `StoreAsEnum` to `true`.

 ### TimeStamp